vpp-dev/vpp-release-notes/README.md

 @page release_notes_2610 Release notes for VPP 26.10

-More than 284 commits since the previous release, including 104 fixes.
+More than 288 commits since the previous release, including 106 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.10 release, generated as on Mon Jul 27 04:48:52 UTC 2026.
+These are the *DRAFT* release notes for the upcoming VPP 26.10 release, generated as on Tue Jul 28 04:23:08 UTC 2026.

 HIGHLIGHTS-PLACEHOLDER